tubsn/flundrCore/README.md

 # flundr Core
-Core files for a flat PHP MVC Framework
+Core files for a flat PHP MVC Framework.